octo-technology/OpenTezos/docs/explorer/exam.md

 What is true about a block indexer?

-<ExamCheckbox name="01" isCorrect="true">Indexers fetches the raw data from the node, then processes it and stores it in a database in an optimized way.</ExamCheckbox>
+<ExamCheckbox name="01" isCorrect="true">An indexer fetches the raw data from the node, then processes it and stores it in a database in an optimized way.</ExamCheckbox>
 <ExamCheckbox name="02" isCorrect="false">It enables cryptocurrency transactions.</ExamCheckbox>
 <ExamCheckbox name="03" isCorrect="true">It provides fast access to the blockchain data.</ExamCheckbox>
 <ExamCheckbox name="04" isCorrect="false">It allows the writing and deployment of smart contracts.</ExamCheckbox>